NorberMV/weather_API/README.md

 # Globant_exercise

 # Weather API
-This API allows to retrieve weather data from a third API called Es una aplicación web basada en el framework para aplicaciones web de Python, Django que permite crear, listar y actualizar información de los usuarios del sistema.
-Tiene integrada una base de datos en PostgresQL administrada por AWS RDS.
+This is an API built with Django Rest Framework, and allows to retrieve real time weather data for any location including over 200,000 cities from a third API called Open Weather (https://openweathermap.org/api).

+The API support the following endpoint: /weather?city=$City&country=$Country& where the variable "City" is a string.
+Example: Valledupar, and the variable "Country" is a country code of two characters in lowercase.
+Example: co

 ## Content